doetoe/blockchain/README.md

 * util
 * config

 The next level adds *transactions* to this.
-Users can generate private keys and addresses and send transaction to an additional kind of node called a *mempool*, representing the *global transaction mempool*.
+Users can generate private keys and addresses and send transactions to an additional kind of node called a *TransactionNode*.
+The totality of unprocessed transactions forms the *global transaction mempool*.
 Nodes can pull unprocessed transactions from it and include them in their blocks.
 For inclusion the nodes should check for additional validity: balances must be non-negative at any point in the blockchain.

 For transactions to work correctly, you need the additional modules